wpsharks/s2member-kb/questions/2015/227-how-do-i-manually-uninstall-s2member.md

 No. Even if you disable the Plugin Deletion Safeguards, **s2Member will never delete users**.
 However, some s2Member-related user information _will_ be lost when Plugin Deletion Safeguards have been turned off (if you leave Plugin Deletion Safeguards enabled, then no s2Member-related user information will be lost).

+### What is deleted when Plugin Deletion Safeguards are disabled?

 Here is a list of the things that s2Member deletes during the uninstallation process whenever Plugin Deletion Safeguards have been turned off.

 - s2Member-generated Roles in WordPress; e.g., s2Member Level1, s2Member Level 2, etc. Note that the "Subscriber" Role is also used by s2Member, but that Role is actually a part of the WordPress core, so it is left intact.